BenjaminCrout/Exercises/Readme.txt

 Expected output for lrthw_ex5.rb when run from the command line is:

-  Let's talk about Zed A. Shaw.
+  Let's talk about Ben Crout.
-  He's 74 inches tall.
+  He's 60 inches tall.
-  He's 180 pounds heavy.
+  He weighs 180 pounds.
   Actually that's not too heavy.
-  He's got Blue eyes and Brown hair.
+  He's got Hazel eyes and Brown hair.
   His teeth are usually White depending on the coffee.
-  If I add 35, 74, and 180 I get 289.
+  If I add 28, 60, and 180 I get 268.

 Expected output for lrthw_ex6.rb when run from the command line is: